hybridsjs/hybrids/docs/store/usage.md

     <my-input model="${user}" name="firstName"></my-input>
     <my-input model="${user}" name="lastName"></my-input>

-    <button onclick="${submit}>Save changes</button>
+    <button onclick="${submit}">Save changes</button>
-  `.define({ MyInput }),
+  `,
 });
 ```

 ## Guards

 The store provides three guard methods, which indicate the current state of the model instance.
-The returning value of those methods can be used for conditional rendering in the template.
-The `pending` and `error` also return additional information.
-The returning values are not exclusive, so there are situations when more than one guard returns a truthy value.
+The return value of these methods can be used for conditional rendering in the template.
+The `pending` and `error` guards also return additional information.
+The return values are not mutually exclusive, so there are situations where more than one guard returns a truthy value.

 ### `store.ready`